Fishing South Carolina Coast is always an adventure.

-Endless miles of coastline from Pawleys Island to Cape Romaine National Wild Life Refuge and beyond.
-The Low Country is not only majestic but unspoiled.
+Endless miles of remote shoreline from Pawleys Island to Cape Romaine National Wild Life Refuge and beyond.
+South Carolinas coast is majestic and unspoiled.
 The wildlife is abundant and the scenery is breath taking.
-It’s hard to believe that just a short distance from the hustle and bustle of Myrtle Beach anglers and outdoorsmen can experience back country solitude.
+It’s hard to believe that just a short distance from the hustle and bustle of Myrtle Beach anglers and outdoorsmen can experience such beauty and solitude.

 As a guide I don’t get to spend much time on the front of the boat fishing so I was more than happy to get some bow time.
 We continued up the shallow mud flat and spotted a Redfish on an oyster point.
 The fish was tailing and belly crawling feasting on grass shrimp.
 Steve poled me into position and I piled up an ugly cast just beyond the fishes direction of travel.
 I slow stripped the fly past the fish and came tight.
 The battle was on!This fish was giving me quite the tussle on my 8 weight fly rod.
 Seeing and sight casting Redfish is exhilarating.
 These fish pull so hard and don’t give up easy.
 I almost forgot what it was like to be the one catching the fish.
 We had both landed a nice Redfish and had shots at a few more.